Advice Hub logo

 Is there a deadline for my Academic Appeal to be submitted?

 Yes.
 Generally, you should submit your appeal within 10 working days (two weeks) of receiving the result or decision you wish to be reviewed.
-However, sometimes it takes a little longer to get all information and evidence together – for example a doctor’s letter, or feedback from your tutor or Programme Director.
-If later than 10 working days, it is important to explain exactly what caused the delay and if there is a good reason, your academic appeal will still be considered.
+However, sometimes it takes a little longer to get all the information and evidence together – for example to get a doctor’s letter or get feedback from your tutor or Programme Director.
+If you submit later than 10 working days, it is important to explain exactly what caused the delay and if there is a good reason, your academic appeal will still be considered.

 Where do I send my stage one Academic Appeal?